ShadiK1999/Helpdesk-Homelab-Projects/Ticketing System/README.md

 2. Open the help desk:

-Navigate to `Cloud Help Desk` via the `IT Tools` dropdown menu and complete the help desk setup form.
+Navigated to `Cloud Help Desk` via the `IT Tools` dropdown menu and completed the help desk setup form.

 | Selecting `Cloud Help Desk` from dropdown menu.                     								|Cloud Help Desk setup page.                   								  |
 | ------------------------------------------------------------------------------------- |-------------------------------------------------------------------------------------|